How to set up Paramount+ on Sky Q and Sky Glass

 Enter your newly created details and away you go.
 You can also create profiles for the whole family, including age-locked profiles for kids.

+It is due to demand, as Sky itself has posted on its website.

+We got the same initially and, as suggested by Sky, found that trying again a bit later worked for us.
+We managed to do it around 10-15 minutes after our initial attempt.

-Is Paramount+ available on Now?
+Is Paramount+ available on Now or Sky Go?

 Sadly, you cannot link a Paramount+ account to your Now subscription, even if you have Cinema membership.

+And, as with other third-party streaming services, you cannot access Paramount+ through Sky Go.
+However, you can use the dedicated Paramount+ app on the same devices.

-However, due to a deal between Sky and Paramount, you will find a whole lot of new Paramount-owned movies available to stream.
+However, due to a deal between Sky and Paramount, you will find a whole lot of new Paramount-owned movies available to stream on both Now and Sky Go's movie channels.